-This course presents the theory and practical application of the operation, problem diagnosis, maintenance, and repair of modern suspension and steering systems to include: front wheel drive steering and suspension systems; rear wheel drive steering and suspension systems; and all-wheel drive steering and suspension systems.
+This course presents the theory and practical application of the operation, problem diagnosis, maintenance, and repair of modern suspension and steering systems to include: front wheel drive steering and suspension systems; rear wheel drive steering and suspension systems; four wheel drive steering and suspension systems; and all-wheel drive steering and suspension systems.
 Wheel alignment and tire servicing for all systems are also covered.
 (Formerly AMT 55)